-A. Field Interviews
+A. FIELD INTERVIEWS

-- 1. Justification for Conducting a Field Interview - a.
-Law enforcement officers may stop individuals for the purpose of conducting a field interview only where reasonable suspicion is present.
+- 1. Justification for Conducting Field Interviews: Law enforcement officers may stop individuals for the purpose of conducting a field interview only where reasonable suspicion is present.
 Reasonable suspicion must be more than a hunch or feeling, but need not meet the test for probable cause sufficient to make an arrest.
 In justifying the stop, the officer must be able to point to specific facts that, when taken together with rational inferences, reasonably warrant the stop.
-Such facts include, but are not limited to, the following: - (a) The appearance or demeanor of an individual suggests that he or she is part of criminal enterprise or is engaged in a criminal act. - (b) The actions of the suspect suggest that he or she is engaged in a criminal activity. - (c) The hour of the day or night is inappropriate for the suspect's presence in the area. - (d) The suspect's presence in a neighborhood or location is inappropriate. - (e) The suspect is carrying a suspicious object. - (f) The suspect's clothing bulges in a manner that suggests he or she is carrying a weapon. - (g) The suspect is located in proximate time and place to an alleged crime. - (h) The officer has knowledge of the suspect's prior criminal record or involvement in criminal activity. - (i) The individual flees at the sight of a police officer. - 2.
-Procedures for Initiating a Field Interview - a.
-Based on observance of suspicious circumstances or upon information from investigation, an officer may initiate the stop of a suspect if he/she has reasonable suspicion to do so.
-The following guidelines shall be followed when making an authorized stop to conduct a field interview: - (a) When approaching the suspect, the officer shall clearly identify himself as a law enforcement officer, if not in uniform, by announcing his/her identity and displaying departmental identification.
+Such facts include, but are not limited to, the following: - a.
+The appearance or demeanor of an individual suggests that he or she is part of a criminal enterprise or is engaged in a criminal act. - b.
+The actions of the individual suggest that he or she is engaged in a criminal activity. - c.
+The hour of day or night is inappropriate for the individual's presence in the area. - d.
+The individual's presence in a neighborhood or location is inappropriate. - e.
+The individual is carrying a suspicious object. - f.
+The individual's clothing bulges in a manner that suggests he or she is carrying a weapon. - g.
+The individual is located in proximate time and place to an alleged crime. - h.
+The officer has knowledge of the individual's prior criminal record or involvement in criminal activity. - i.
+The individual flees at the sight of a police officer. - 2.
+Procedures for Initiating Field Interviews: Based on observance of suspicious circumstances or upon information from investigation, an officer may initiate the stop of a suspect if he has reasonable suspicion to do so.
+The following guidelines shall be followed when making an authorized stop to conduct a field interview. - a.
+When approaching the suspect, the officer shall clearly identify himself as a law enforcement officer, if not in uniform, by announcing his identity and displaying departmental identification. - b.
+Officers shall be courteous at all times during the contact but maintain caution and vigilance for furtive movements to retrieve weapons, conceal or discard contraband or other suspicious actions. - c.
+Before approaching more than one suspect, individual officers should determine whether the circumstances warrant a request for backup assistance and whether the contact can and should be delayed until such assistance arrives. - d.
+Officers shall confine their questions to those concerning the suspect's identity, place of residence, and other inquiries necessary to resolve the officer's suspicions.
+However, in no instance shall an officer detain a suspect longer than is reasonably necessary to make these limited inquiries and resolve suspicions.